push-based/ngx-fast-svg/README.md

 ### 🤖 SSR Support

-This library also Supports lazy loading with SSR and http transfer cache.
+This library also supports SSR. url and loading function can be configured over DI.

+### 🤖 SSR Transfere State (rendered SVG as HTML)

-If SSR load svgs on server => ends up in DOM cache and ships to the client.
+If SSR load svgs on server the rendered HTML ends up in DOM cache and ships to the client.
+On the client no additional requests are needed.

 ## Comparison